 IC 16-38-2 requires health care providers, as specified in Section 3.(a), to report cancer cases to the Indiana State Cancer Registry (ISCR).
 To assist facilities in submitting this data, ISCR provides software, free of charge, called the "ISCR FTP program."
 This program encrypts submission data using 256-bit AES encryption and RSA public key encryption and uploads the encrypted data to an FTP server maintained by the Indiana Office of Technology (IOT).
 Alternatively the program can attach the encrypted data to an email to send to ISCR.

 You will need a password and a facilitiy list file to install the ISCR FTP program.
-To obtain the password, contact the Indiana State Cancer Registry by email or by phone at 317-234-2561.
+To obtain the password and the file, contact the Indiana State Cancer Registry by email or by phone at 317-234-2561.

 |Configuration||When to Use||Files|